iamturns/terminal-setup/README.md

 Nerd font
 ---------

-[Nerd fonts](https://github.com/ryanoasis/nerd-fonts) are fonts patched with additional nerdy glyphs.
+[Nerd fonts](https://nerdfonts.com/) are fonts patched with additional nerdy glyphs.
+I like the 'Hack' font.

-I like ['Hack' font](https://github.com/chrissimpkins/Hack), which is patched as ['Knack Nerd Font'](https://github.com/ryanoasis/nerd-fonts/raw/master/patched-fonts/Hack/Regular/complete/Knack%20Regular%20Nerd%20Font%20Complete%20Mono.ttf).

-Download Regular > Complete > Mono version.

 iTerm
 -----